Miradouro De Santa Iria

 For a little group of islands in the middle of an enormous ocean, the Azores is surprisingly easy to get to.
 Azores Airlines flies direct to Ponta Delgada from airports in the eastern United States and Canada, Germany, and mainland Portugal year-round, with seasonal flights from London and the western US as well.

-Even better, if you’re flying from North America to mainland Portugal, it’ll cost you nothing extra to add a multi-day stopover in the Azores.
+Even better, if you’re flying from North America to mainland Portugal with them, it’ll cost you nothing extra to add a multi-day stopover in the Azores.
 I paid under $300 one-way from Boston to Lisbon, including five days on the main island of São Miguel, and it was the cheapest way to get between the US and Europe at the time.
-Ryanair, TAP Portugal, and Tui also fly to the Azores from various European destinations.
+Ryanair and TAP Portugal also fly to the Azores from various European destinations.

 If you want to head to a different island in the Azores, SATA Air Azores (the domestic part of Air Azores) flies to them all from São Miguel.